What is a centrifuge?

 Sedimentation velocity centrifugation tracks how quickly particles move under centrifugal force.
 It provides information on particle size distribution and interactions.
 This process is used in pharmaceutical development and protein characterization studies.

-Ultracentrifuges equipped with analytical rotors and optical detection systems are best for sedimentation velocity experiments.
+Ultracentrifuges equipped with analytical rotors and optical detection systems are best for sedimentation velocity experiments, providing real-time monitoring of particle movement.

 5. Clarification